tanguyduval/spm12/README.md

   Results will be saved into `bidsfolder/derivatives/matlabbatch/sub-NAME/ses-SESSION/DWI/`
   - Click on the **run for all subjects** icon (double play icon) to loop across all subjects/sessions
   - **Save** your single participant pipeline using the save icon into a m-file
   - **Share** your pipeline.
-For instance, you can simply copy paste these lines to your Matlab command line:
+For instance, you can simply copy paste this saved pipeline to your Matlab command line:
   ````matlab
   % smooth diffusion data
 clear matlabbatch